mohammad-siraj/hexarchgo/README.md

 ### Conclusion

 Hexagonal Architecture offers a structured approach to building software systems, promoting maintainability, testability, and flexibility.
 Leveraging this architecture in GoLang facilitates modular, adaptable, and maintainable codebases, aligning with the language's principles.

+# Project Structure Overview

+## Directory Structure

+- `/cmd`: Contains the main entry point for your application.
+Each service or component could have its own subdirectory here.

+- `/internal`: Holds the internal packages of the application.
+  - `/driving` : Driving actors of the architecture like user, external app etc
+    - `/adapters`: Contains adapters for external systems or frameworks.
+        - `/http`: Adapter handling incoming HTTP requests.
+    - `/usecases`: Contains implementations of use cases that orchestrate the business logic.
+  - `/driven` : Driven actors of the architecture like user, external app etc
+    - `/adapters`: Contains adapters for external systems or frameworks.
+        - `/database`: Adapter interacting with the database.
+        - `/http`: Adapter handling incoming HTTP requests.
+    - `/usecases`: Contains implementations of use cases that orchestrate the business logic.
+  - `/domain`: Contains the core business logic and domain model.
+    - `/model`: Contains domain models or entities.
+    - `your_domain.go`: Defines interfaces (ports) that interact with the domain.

+- `/test`: Houses all test-related files.

 ## Overview